Figure home equity review

 - Employed with verifiable proof

-Your property must also meet eligibility:
+Your property must also meet these criteria to be eligible:

-- County record showing you as the owner
+- County record showing you as the owner — the loan will be under one owner’s name only, even if co-owned

 - Primary residence in eligible state